IGS/FADU/README.md

                         not supported).
   -o, --output_dir /path/to/output/dir/
                         Directory to write the output.
+  --no_output_header    If enabled, do not write the header line to
+                        the output file.
+  -x, --exclude_regions_file /path/to/regions.bed
+                        Path to BED file containing regions to exclude from analysis.
+Any alignments that overlap
+                        these regions will be ignored.
   -s, --stranded STRANDED
                         Indicate if BAM reads are from a strand-specific assay.
 Choose between 'yes',